viresh-ratnakar/exolve/README.md

 as many lines in this section as the height of the grid.
 On each line, the squares in that row of the grid are specified.

-There are two kinds of puzzles: with solutions provided and without solutions.
+There are two kinds of puzzles: with solutions provided and without solutions provided.
 Here are simple examples of both:

-Grid with solutions:
+Grid with solutions provided:
 ```
   exolve-grid:
     ACE